 During the months that I was applying to work, I thought I was a minority, and had an inferiority complex from it.
 But after attending a Path Forward Career Restart Seminar in Palo Alto, where I saw an auditorium filled with hundreds of other folks just like me, I had a transformation.
 I realized that if there were this many people at this one event who were in my situation, there must be thousands of other folks like me, and it made me feel better.
 I am extremely thankful that everyone at Path Forward makes the effort to do this over and over again for people like me.

 Thanks for sharing your story, Deepthi!
-We are so happy you’ve found success and balance in your career. – The Path Forward Team
+We are so happy you’ve found success and balance in your career.
+Learn more about Deepthi on her LinkedIn page.– The Path Forward Team